 - I am a new transfer student.
 How do I transfer courses and find out what I need to take here?

-- Your first step should occur during an Montclair State University Transfer Day run by the University College.
+- Your first step should occur during a Montclair State University Transfer Day run by University College.
 They will answer most of your general questions.
-You will find in many cases, the courses you took elsewhere will automatically be assigned Montclair State course numbers.
+You will find in many cases, the courses you took elsewhere will automatically be assigned University course numbers.

-University College will then direct you to the department chair of your major department.
+- Courses that need review will be assessed by the relevant department.
 In Biology, the chair will evaluate all the biology courses you took at other institutions and advise you of the courses you need to take at Montclair State.

 - I would like to do research.
 Can I do research?
 How do I get access to the research lab?